The ANY operator in

 Finding conditions that match specific

-criteria: For instance, you might use ANY
+criteria: For instance, you might use ANY to find products

 that are priced higher than at least one item in a given category.